ChessLogical/Articles/README.md

-Adelia is a Message Board - based on Claire, 4shout, tinyib, vichan, tinyboard, lynxchan, fchan and a bunch of others.
 Overview
 Adelia is a web application that allows users to create, view, and delete posts.
 Each post can include a title, message, and optionally a media file.
 The application uses a hybrid approach with both static HTML files and a Sled database for storing metadata.
 The user interface is designed to be clean and user-friendly, with a focus on performance and reliability.